Simon Le Bon

-Simon John Charles Le Bon (born 27 October 1958) is an English singer.
+Simon John Charles Le Bon (born October 27, 1958) is an English singer.
 He is best known as the lead vocalist and lyricist of the new wave band Duran Duran and its offshoot Arcadia.
 Le Bon has received three Ivor Novello Awards from the British Academy of Songwriters, Composers and Authors, including the award for Outstanding Contribution to British Music.
-He also received an MBE from Charles III in 2024.
+He received an MBE from Charles III in 2024.

 Early life

-Le Bon was born on 27 October 1958, on his father's birthday, in Bushey Maternity Hospital in Bushey, Hertfordshire, the first of three boys for John and Ann-Marie Le Bon.
-His mother encouraged his artistic talent when he was six years old by entering him in a screen test for a Persil washing powder TV advertisement, which proved successful.
+When he was six years old he was entered in a screen test for a Persil washing powder TV advertisement, which proved successful.
 He was a member of the local church choir from a young age, and was trained as an actor.

-Education

-Le Bon went to Pinner County Grammar School and Nower Hill High School.
-In 1978, he completed an art foundation course at Harrow School of Art, before studying drama at the University of Birmingham.

 Career

 Before Duran Duran

-For a time Le Bon worked as a theatre porter at Northwick Park Hospital Accident and Casualty, and also sang in a punk band called Dog Days at Harrow School of Art.
-He appeared in a few television advertisements and also in several theatre productions including Tom Brown's School Days in the West End of London.

 Le Bon worked on a kibbutz—an Israeli collective community—in the Negev desert in Israel in 1978, and then returned to England to study drama at the University of Birmingham before meeting the fledgling band Duran Duran in 1980.